-- report back to the local community, government agencies, other funding bodies
+- report back to the local community, government agencies, other funding bodies; and

 - if necessary, modify the revised AMP in light of findings from the ongoing evaluation.

-KRAG has recently asked Menzies for assistance in monitoring and evaluating the implementation and outcomes of the revised KAMP.
-This process evaluation will build on the evaluation design used to examine implementation and outcomes of the previous Katherine AMP and will, among other things, enable comparisons to be made with trends and levels of harm identified in the earlier Menzies evaluation.
+KRAG asked Menzies for assistance in monitoring and evaluating the implementation and outcomes of the revised Katherine AMP.
+This process evaluation built on the evaluation design used to examine implementation and outcomes of the previous Katherine AMP and, among other things, enabled comparisons to be made with trends and levels of harm identified in the earlier Menzies evaluation.

 Implications for policy and practice:

 The Katherine AMP is the first regional centre AMP to be endorsed by the current NT Government (November 2013).
-Therefore this evaluation is highly relevant and timely and could potentially inform future evaluations of AMP’s.
+Therefore this evaluation was highly relevant and timely and could potentially inform future evaluations of AMPs.